irfanhakim-as/orked/README.md

 ### Longhorn storage

 > [!NOTE]
-> This script requires the Worker nodes to have a dedicated virtual disk attached for Longhorn storage.
+> This script requires all Worker nodes to have a dedicated virtual disk attached for use as Longhorn storage.
 The default virtual disk (`LONGHORN_STORAGE_DEVICE`) value is `/dev/sdb`, you can verify this using the `blkid` command on each node.

 - [Longhorn](https://longhorn.io) is a lightweight, reliable, and powerful distributed block storage system for Kubernetes.